 Plan For Care When You Don’t Need It

 Alexander Graham Bell once said, “before anything else, preparation is the key to success.”
 Preparing for transitions in life, such as the birth of a child, a new job, or children heading off to college, helps make the sometimes bumpy roads of change a little more smooth.
-Why, then, is it so challenging for us to apply this same logic to how we approach aging?
+Why, then, is it so challenging for us to apply this same logic to how we approach aging and our future care?

 Outside of financially planning for retirement, aging is not something that most people consider thinking about in advance.
 Often times, a medical or life emergency prompts the need for conversations to be had and decisions to be made.
 But, according to Tandem’s Director of Careplanning, Maureen Tyra, it doesn’t have to be that way.